rap12/rap12.github.io/_posts/2016-05-27-this-is-the-start.md

 ---
-title: This is the start
+title: This is the Start
 summary: I always plan on creating a blog to share my work.
 Work meaning all the tech presentations, tutorials, research work and findings I made in the past years and the coming future.
 ---